-In the same country Iran, the seeds of Peganum harmala are burned in many quantities with the belief that it will keep misfortune at bay (it works against the “evil eye”) with the extra ability of keeping the land against the outbreak of diseases.
-Moreover, the shamans of Himalayas use rue seeds as incense with magical power.
-The inhalation of it makes one to enter into a trance wherein they have coitus with a goddess that gives them information and powers of healing.
+In Iran, the seeds of Peganum harmala are burned in great quantity with the belief that it will keep misfortune at bay (it works against the “evil eye”) with the extra ability to protect the land from diseases.
+Moreover, the shamans of the Himalayas use rue seeds as incense to create a magical mood.
+It is said that the inhalation creates a trance of union with a goddess that bestows powers of healing.

-As a medicinal remedy it has been used to make the birthing process in women much easier and to also assist in the difficulties encountered in menstruation.
-In Asia, rue seeds has been used to treat stomach troubles, heart diseases and the herbage has been used to heal skin disorders.
-In addition, a strong decoction can be used as a tranquilizer.
+As a remedy, it has been used to make women’s childbirth labor much easier and to relieve pain during their monthly period.
+In Asia, rue seeds have been used to treat stomach troubles, heart diseases, and the herb has also been used to heal skin disorders.
+In addition, a strong decoction is traditionally used as a tranquilizer.
 Peganum harmala is also used for its alleged antibiotic, antiparasitic, and analgesic effects.
 It has often been applied by women who were looking to induce miscarriages.

 In Asia, the plant has been used as a dye plant, as a remedy in folk medicine, and as a prolific aphrodisiac as well.
 In Iran, the plant has had a lot of religious significance.
 In the Koran, it is documented that “every root, every leaf of harmel, is watched over by an angel who waits for a person to come in search of healing.”